 Donate your airline and hotel rewards

-Most major hotels and airlines allow you to donate loyalty points and miles to charity, but a handful, in particular, are running donation campaigns specifically in response to COVID-19.
+Most major hotels and airlines allow you to donate loyalty points and miles to charity.

 For donation-specifics, check with your airline and hotel loyalty programs; you can also donate miles directly to an organization.

 Should you personally know someone that needs help (maybe a friend who could use miles, for example, to escape a difficult situation) consider directly transferring your credit card rewards to them or even pooling your points.

 Rules and restrictions for point transfers and pooling vary from issuer to issuer, so do your research before reaching out to a loved one.